SergeTheEngi/pdfproc/README.md

 # Current tasks

+> Processing data as dict doesn't work with datasets like mamaroneck and greenburgh.
+Expect delays.

 Process Greenburgh:
 - [x] Inspect the data
-- Processing data as dict doesn't work with this one.
 - [x] Find new data extraction method
     - pdftotext does the job?
 - Collect data: